qbleuse/AWS-SAMUEL/Documentation/Walkthrough/AWSOSS.md

 ```

 > [!NOTE]
-> the factory is newed and deleted, meaning it is not part of the Garbage Collection.
+> The factory is newed and deleted, meaning it is not part of the Garbage Collection.

 Otherwise, I think it is pretty straightforward ; creating the OSS, initializing it, and registering it if it succeeded.